Manufacturing

 Raw Materials Inventory Management System can also automatically calculate and generate reports on Raw Materials Inventory and provide valuable financial metrics such as Raw Material Turnover Ratio, giving you a great level of understanding and control over the inventory at any moment.

-How to calculate Raw Materials Inventory
+How to Calculate Raw Materials Inventory

 Calculating raw materials inventory is typically done within the Inventory Management System.
 Looking at your Inventory for a period of time, you might be interested in knowing your Beginning Raw Materials Inventory, Ending Materials Inventory, as well as COGS (Cost Of Goods Sold).
 Once you know that, you may evaluate efficiency of your Raw Materials Inventory management with the Raw Material Turnover Formula.